iggarpe/ubiaccess1_gm861_adapter_openbootloader/readme.txt

  - Open your preferred toolchain
  - Rebuild all files and load your image into target memory
  - Run the application
- - Run STM32CubeProgrammer and connect to OpenBootloader using USART1
+ - Run STM32CubeProgrammer (or stm32flash) and connect to OpenBootloader using USART1
-    Or
- - Connect your FDCAN host adapter and connect to OpenBootloader using FDCAN1 Or
- - Connect your I2C host adapter and connect to OpenBootloader using I2C1 Or
- - Connect your USB host adapter and connect to OpenBootloader using USB

  */